santiagon610/role-baseline/README.md

 # Baseline Config and Creature Comforts

-A brief description of the role goes here.
+This is basically my creature comforts role.
+It updates all of the packages via the default package manager, then sets the `bash` prompt to one that I find more useful, and install a few other config items.
+Definitely peruse the [files](files/) and [templates](templates/) before deciding if this is something you want to use.

 ## Requirements

-This role is built specifically with Enterprise Linux (CentOS, RHEL, Scientific Linux) in mind.
-It might work on Fedora, but I haven't really tested it.
+- Enterprise Linux 7 or 8 (this probably will work on Fedora, but I've not tested it)
+- Ability to `become` the `root` user to manipulate system config files

 ## Role Variables

 Doesn't need any special variables.
 Should be fire-and-forget.

-## Dependencies

-- The ability to `become` the `root` user to manipulate system config files

 ## Example Playbook